mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 After some seconds the rows should turn green.
 #.
 In the workspaces list, there should be a series of new workspaces; four
    group workspaces and four 1D workspaces.
 #.
-Check your default save directory - there should be two saved output files
+Check your default save directory.
+For each reduction two banks (HAB/main) should
-   (an ``.xml`` and ``.h5`` file) for each main output (three types) as well as the unsubtracted can and sample workspaces, i.e. six output files for each row.
+   be saved.
+In total there should be 8 workspaces (4 .xml and 4 .nxs) saved.
 #.
+Clear the newly created files and workspaces to make the next test easier
+#.
 Double-click the 1D workspaces and you should get a single line plot.
 #.
 Change the contents of the first cell in the first row to ``74045`` and click
    ``Process Selected``.
 #.
 The row should turn blue; hovering over the row should give an error message.
 #.
 Change the first column of the first row back to ``74044``.
+#.
+Click on another row, the modified row should have cleared its colour

 *2D reduction*